getproductbox/gm-dashboard/docs/technical/allowed-origins.md

 1) Supabase Dashboard → Edge Functions → Secrets → Add/Update `ALLOWED_ORIGINS` (comma-separated, no trailing slashes).

-2) Redeploy the affected functions so the new secret is picked up:
+2) Redeploy the affected functions so the new secret is picked up (all of these live in the `gm-dashboard` repo under `supabase/functions`, and are shared by the GM Dashboard, booking widget, and Manor website frontends):
    - `karaoke-availability`
    - `karaoke-holds`
    - `karaoke-book`
    - `venue-config-api`
    - `karaoke-pay-and-book`
+   - `send-email`

 ## Notes